 At the top, there were showers and change rooms, and our driver was nice enough to bring our bags over so that we could change into fresh dry clothes.

-After a quick clean up, we sat down to enjoy the buffet style lunch that surprisingly enough, even with my food allergies, had plenty of choices for me!
+After a quick clean up, we sat down to enjoy the buffet style lunch that surprisingly enough had plenty of choices for me!
 We ate and looked through some of the pictures that the photographer on hand had captured before getting back into the van and heading home.
 The photos had us laughing at our misadventures.

 All in all, white water rafting in Ubud was a great time!
 While we usually try to avoid the touristy activities when we travel, this was definitely worth the time and money.

-Another one of our favorite activities was visiting the Sacred Monkey Forest Sanctuary, click here to see the photo gallery of our experience.
+Another one of our favorite activities was visiting the Sacred Monkey Forest Sanctuary.